Thetrainkid/VbsMariobeansvirus/README.md

 ANY UPDATES WILL BE POSTED HERE!
 ----------------------------------------------------------------------------------------------------------------------
 Updates.
-(Log: 001 Version: Beta 0.0.2)
+(Log: 002 Version: Beta 0.0.3)
 ----------------------------------------------------------------------------------------------------------------------
 Pluses:
--Made the system more vicious with the beans!
+-Shorter file
+-No need for setup

 Minuses:
--File is a little bigger!
+-Need to keep image and vbs file in same folder